TalkingQuickly/talkingquickly.github.io/_posts/2021-02-25-kubernetes-sso-a-comprehensive-guide.md

 The full solution uses Keycloak backed by OpenLDAP.
 OpenLDAP is required for the Gitea component, but can be skipped for the other components, including OIDC based SSO for `kubectl`.

-Some of the highlights this series explains how to do are:
+Some of the highlights this series covers are:

 1. Login to the `kubectl` cli using SSO credentials via the browser
 1. Replace basic auth ingress annotations with equally simple but much more secure SSO annotations